Mildywot/SongPi/README.md

 - Press Esc button to toggle between full screen and windowed mode, feel free to resize the window to your heart's content.
 - Make sure your PC has a microphone (USB and built-in mics work well I think, haven't tested much else)
 - Enjoy?!

+I'm surprised this works at all to be honest
-Let me know if you like it or have suggestions
+Let me know if you like it or have suggestions (especially for a better name, 'SongPi' is trash lol)

 Cheers.